 - Green tea: Accelerates the growth of eyelashes.

-- Use: Prepare green tea and spread two cotton balls in a circular shape so that you can later apply them to the eyes for 15 minutes.
+- Use: Prepare green tea and spread two cotton balls with a circular shape so that you can then apply them on the eyes for 15 minutes.

 Aftercare is the most important for the result to be satisfactory.

 In itself, the care is similar to that used for hair and eyebrow transplantation and it is logical that after the procedure, the eyes should be protected so as not to risk infecting them after surgery.

 You must consider that scabs will form in the worked areas, it is necessary that you do not scratch or remove the scabs since an infection could be created and the grafts could fall out.

 The doctor will prescribe some pain relievers so that you do not have discomfort and can be calm after the procedure.

 Although the risks are very low in the grafting of eyelashes, if done properly, there may be some complications after the procedure.
 The most frequent are: